CircutBreaker118/3324Z/about.markdown

 Goals:
   Our mission is to have fun and new learn things as we go along.
-We also want to win competitions and qualify to worlds in 7th grade as it will be easy to accomplish.
+We also want to win competitions and qualify to worlds in 7th grade as it is something that we want to accomplish.

 Members of 3324Z